BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 Honestly, not much, only a FTP client and HTTP sessions (login/logout).
 But since API interface has slightly changed there is a version 2.0.
 I do not find the time to write manuals, please check examples and the code itself.
 It is pretty straightforward.
 Beside this, the performance, efficiency and stability have been largely improved.
-An IDF version 4.4 is also supported.
+An IDF version 4.4 is now supported.

 ## HTTP server

 HTTP server can handle HTTP requests in two different ways.
 As a programmed response to (for example REST) requests or by sending .html files from /var/www/html directory.
-Cookies and WebSockets are also supported to some extent.
+Cookies and WebSockets are also supported to certain extent.

 **HTTP server performance**